- Position Title: Chief of Strategy and Operations (CSO)

 The closest major airport is Greenville-Spartanburg International Airport (GSP), located a 45-minute drive away.
 The school district is Pickens County.
 Children living in the city of Clemson attend Clemson Elementary School, RC Edwards Middle School and Daniel High School.
 Clemson is served in the United States Senate by Lindsey Graham and Tim Scott, and in the House by Jeff Duncan.
 Residents also enjoy access to the Brooks Center for the Performing Arts, the 18-hole Walker Golf Course, the Cooper Library, the South Carolina Botanical Garden and the Bob Campbell Geology Museum on the Clemson University campus.
 In addition, the University has 19 NCAA teams and numerous intramural and club sports.
 Downtown Greenville, located approximately 30 minutes from Clemson, offers a thriving entertainment, dining and cultural scene and is home to the Greenville Drive, a minor league baseball team affiliated with the Boston Red Sox.
 Atlanta and Charlotte, N.C., are within a two-hour drive from Clemson, while outdoors lovers can be in the mountains of North Carolina in an hour or enjoy hiking, fishing, camping and more at one of several South Carolina state parks within a 45-minute drive of Clemson.

-- Bachelor’s degree (an advanced degree is preferred) and 7+ years of professional experience and demonstrated evidence of leading multiple direct reports and functional areas in major initiatives.
+- Bachelor's degree* and 7+ years of professional experience and demonstrated evidence of leading multiple direct reports and functional areas in major initiatives.

 - Experience creating and managing complex organizational and departmental budgets and leveraging multiple streams of resources while maintaining financial integrity.